Straussberg/Straussberg/README.md

 ### 📫 Connect with Me
 - 🔗 [GitHub](https://github.com/jeanmuller)
 - 📧 jeanlauromuller@gmail.com
-- 📄 See my full CV and publication list on my personal website
+- 📄 See my full CV and publication list on Fourier Digital.

 ---

 *Driven by curiosity and rigorous modeling,  I build simulations that bridge theory and visualization, making complex physical phenomena accessible and reproducible.*

 <!--
 **Straussberg/Straussberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.